Tiwi language: Tiwi language and ethnomedicine

 The concept of ethnomedicine in the Tiwi community is built upon their existing social practices in utilization of nature's resources, and their cultural beliefs of nature's intricate connections with an individual's body in itself.
 The Tiwi members believed that the foods they hunt and gather in nature helps maintain their physical well-being.
-Tiwi men and women participated in a relatively equal division of labor in their hunting-gathering efforts, where they would hunt for "bush foods" such as fish, turtle eggs, mussels, yams, and mangrove worms.
-One of the theories in Tiwi medicine centers around the concept of tarni, which is considered by Tiwi speakers as the state of general "sickness".
-The term tarni was derived from Tiwi’s particular cultural belief of the sharp, pointed tip of yams, as they believed that these yams carried the tarni sickness.
+Tiwi men and women participated in a relatively equal division of labour in their hunting-gathering efforts, where they would hunt for "bush foods" such as fish, turtle eggs, mussels, yams, and mangrove worms.
+One of the theories in Tiwi medicine centres around the concept of tarni, which is considered by Tiwi speakers as the state of general "sickness".
+The term tarni was derived from Tiwi's particular cultural belief of the sharp, pointed tip of yams, as they believed that these yams carried the tarni sickness.
 They believed that if pregnant women ate them, their sharp pointed tips would pierce the womb, which would release the sickness and kill the baby.

 The Tiwi community also uses plants for remedies and treatments for the common ailments that their members experience.
 For example, the pandanus is believed to be an ideal treatment for diarrhea, where the leaves are cut and the middle part is chewed and swallowed.
-If the leaves are cut from the center of the plant, and are placed on the patient’s forehead for around two to three days, it is believed that this procedure can help alleviate headaches.
+If the leaves are cut from the centre of the plant, and are placed on the patient's forehead for around two to three days, it is believed that this procedure can help alleviate headaches.